 An earthquake and tsunami educational curriculum has been developed and distributed free for grades K 12 that is appropriate for coastal and inland schools.
-DOGAMI has partnered with the Red Cross to distribute other educational and informational materials to the general population and DOGAMIs retail outlet, the Nature of the Northwest Information Center, distributes earthquake, tsunami and landslide information free of charge.
 The Department also co-sponsors with OEM an annual state-wide Drop, Cover and Hold Drill broadcast over the emergency alert system.

 DOGAMI staffers continue to present the latest research to private and public sector groups across the state, in venues ranging from campground chats to legislative hearings.
-Agency publications Oregon Geology and Cascadia provide thousands of people in Oregon and beyond the latest geologic information on earthquakes and tsunamis.
+Agency publications provide thousands of people in Oregon and beyond the latest geologic information on hazards.
 News conferences to announce new publications attract substantial media coverage.

 back to top